Blogs

 Bias and Discrimination

 The effectiveness of generative AI models depends on the quality of the training data.
+In enterprise automation, biased training data can propagate discriminatory outcomes at scale.
 If these data sets are unreliable or biased, the AI’s output will also be flawed.
 Organizations must ensure that the data sets used to train AI models are reliable and free from bias to avoid discriminatory outcomes.

 Privacy and Security